Hudson Link: Bus fleet

-The Hudson Link bus service uses 31 Prevost X3-45 buses, numbered R801-R831.
-Buses have free Wi-Fi and USB ports.
-Buses are also equipped with bike racks.
-Buses sport the New York State colors, with the Hudson Link and NYSDOT logos on the sides and at the front of the bus.
+The Hudson Link bus service has a fleet of 31 buses, which are exclusively Prevost X3-45 commuter coaches, numbered R801-R831.
+Each bus has free Wi-Fi and USB ports.
+Some buses are also equipped with bike racks.
+The color scheme represents the New York State colors, with the Hudson Link and NYSDOT logos on the sides and at the front of the bus.
 All buses are wheelchair accessible.